 Introduce or strengthen programs that promote and protect mental well-being in general health services (integrated care), school curricula (life skills), and occupational health schemes (wellness at work); and promote better coordination across these platforms and sectors.

-Devote additional resources from development assistance donors and domestic health budgets towards implementing community-based mental-health programs and strengthening the overall treatment of mental disorders as part of the progressive realisation of universal health coverage.
+Devote additional resources from development assistance donors and domestic health budgets towards implementing community-based mental-health programs and strengthening the overall treatment of mental disorders as part of the progressive realization of universal health coverage.

-Countries should set aside significant amount of national budgets allocated to developing adequate infrastructure and services for mental health.
+Countries should set aside a significant amount of national budgets allocated to developing adequate infrastructure and services for mental health.
 More human resources should be provided to take care of those with mental disorders and to protect and promote mental health.
-Countries, especially those with limited resources, need to establish specifically targeted policies, plans and initiatives to promote and support mental health.
+Countries, especially those with limited resources, need to establish specifically targeted policies, plans, and initiatives to promote and support mental health.

-Who needs to invest?
+Who needs to invest in mental health?

-An investment of this magnitude should be able to provide the much-needed services, treatment and support to a larger proportion of the nearly 450 million people suffering with mental health disorders than they receive at present, services that are more effective and more humane, treatments that help them avoid chronic disability and premature death; and support that gives them a life that is healthier and richer – a life lived with dignity.
+An investment of this magnitude should be able to provide the much-needed services, treatment and support to a larger proportion of the nearly 450 million people suffering from mental health disorders than they receive at present, services that are more effective and more humane, treatments that help them avoid chronic disability and premature death; and support that gives them a life that is healthier and richer – a life lived with dignity.
 We can also expect greater financial returns from increased productivity and lower net costs of illness and care, apart from savings in other sector outlays.

 Managing emotions and maintaining emotional balance is an important skill.
 Check out our article on how to create a mentally and emotionally healthy life.

-Overall, this investment will result in individuals and communities who are better able to avoid or cope with the stresses and conflicts that are part of everyday life, and who will therefore enjoy a better quality of life and better health.
+Overall, this investment will result in individuals and communities who are better able to avoid or cope with the stresses and conflicts that are part of everyday life, and who will, therefore, enjoy a better quality of life and better health.